Fictional World-Building Begins With Imagining

 - Draw a map of your world in present day.

 - What species of animals live on your world?

 - What species of plants exist on your world?

 Recording facts about your world will help to define it, setting it apart from other worlds, even through subtle variations.
 To easily retrieve your world's facts, create your own alphabetical encyclopedia.
 By recording these facts, you are less likely to run into issues of inconsistency or confusion later on.

 “Those worlds in space are as countless as all the grains of sand on all the beaches of the earth.
 Each of those worlds is as real as ours and every one of them is a succession of incidents, events, occurrences which influence its future.
 Countless worlds, numberless moments, an immensity of space and time.”— Carl Sagan (November 9, 1934 – December 20, 1996), American Astronomer

 Why Create & Build a Fantasy World

-Fantasy world building is addictive.
-If you choose to partake in this potentially self absorbing and fun past-time, caution is advised.
+Fantasy world-building is addictive.
+If you choose to partake in this potentially self-absorbing and fun pastime, caution is advised.
 Don't forget to come up for air occasionally.